-- 1. Refrain from any conversation with your peers while in the L-11 testing space, including within the vending room and elevator waiting area, until you are on the elevator - 2.
+- 1. Refrain from any conversation with your peers while in the testing space, including within the vending room and elevator waiting area - 2.
 Do not seek or receive copies of assessments - 3.
 Signing in classmates for sessions is considered cheating and violations will be referred to Medical Student Disciplinary Committee - 4.
 If you are aware of any violations of the ethical standards listed above, within the Student Disciplinary Code of Academic and Professional Conduct, or otherwise, report it to the Course Director